THE SCHOOL DAY

 The Afternoon Routine

-Parents are invited to come onto the playground and wait for children from 3:15pm.
+There are two dismissal slots.
+For Reception &Key Stage children (Year 1 and 2) ONLY and Key Stage 2 children (Years 2, 4, 5, 6) ONLY the dismissal slot is 3.05pm.
+If you have children in both Key Stage 1 and Key Stage 2, the dismissal slot is 3:20pm.
 All the children will be brought out and dismissed by a staff member.
 Please note all infant children must be collected by an adult familiar to the child.

 Once finished, staff (unless running a club) are happy to talk to parents briefly or will arrange a time to meet.